SqliteModernCpp/sqlite_modern_cpp/README.md

 // But beware that it will execute on destruction if it wasn't executed! ps >> [&](int a,int b){ ... };

-// after a successfull execution the statment needs to be reset to be execute again.
-This will reset the bound values too! ps.reset();
+// after a successfull execution the statment an be executed again, but the bound values are resetted.

-// If you dont need the returned values you can execute it like this ps.execute(); // the statment will not be reset!
+// If you dont need the returned values you can execute it like this ps.execute();

-// there is a convinience operator to execute and reset in one go ps++;
+// or like this
+ps++;

 // To disable the execution of a statment when it goes out of scope and wasn't used